valmsmith39a/paypal-sample/README.md

 - I then ran that function through a loop of all the locale ids to get the delimiters objects and then filtered against user's property input (e.g. quotationStart or quotationEnd) to get the desired list of delimiters data.

 - Problem with this approach is that I'm not able to provide the name of each locale in the final list - I've simply numbered them instead.

-- React router set up to render delimiter input/display and contact info components when click on related nav links.
-But bug upon refresh in `/contact` route, I get a 404 error.
-Investigating why this is happening.